Antonio Olmo Titos

 About me

-I am an engineering manager, a tech lead and a software architect with an MSc in computer science and software engineering and twenty years of international experience.
+I am an engineering manager, a tech lead and a software architect with an MSc in computer science and software engineering and more than twenty years of international experience.

 I have worked in different types of organisations — from a fitness start-up to a worldwide non-profit.
 I have led development teams in several projects from beginning to end, recruited and mentored, designed APIs and UIs, written web applications, given talks at events, and shared my ideas on blog posts.
 My colleagues and people who reported to me have usually given quite positive feedback about my conscientiousness and communication skills.
 In the last decade I have focused on the web stack, web standards, JavaScript and UX.